 God's Wonderful Works

-Hands-on activities help convey concepts.
-Activities range from coloring, and cut-and-paste to creating a weather chart, growing paramecium in pond water, and experimenting to watch your own pupil grow larger and smaller.
+Frequent hands-on activities help convey concepts in every lesson.
+Examples of some of the activities are drawing pictures of activities that happen during the day or at night, cutting and pasting to create a weather chart, growing paramecium in pond water, and experimenting to watch the pupil of your eye grow larger and smaller.

 Exploring God's Creation